urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 det_error <- cbind(coef(null_model, type = "det"),
                          confint(null_model, type = "det"))
 ```
-Our estimates here are given as log-odds or the ratio of the probability of success and the probability of failure.
-These can be tricky to interpret so we will convert these estimate to probabilities on a scale of 0 to 1.
+This occupancy model is fit with a log-link function, thus our estimates are given as log-odds or the ratio of the probability of success and the probability of failure.
+These can be tricky to interpret so it is good practice to convert these estimate to probabilities on a scale of 0 to 1.

 ```R
 # Convert confidence intervals back to probability from log-odds estimate